-Donald Lee Bujok former army veteran and railroad worker, uttered the words "Guilty your honor" before being led away to serve his time in Old Montana State Prison, that became forever etched in the public psyche for the infamous Jerry's Riot that took place on 16th April 1959.
+Donald Lee Bujok, a former army veteran and railroad worker, uttered the words "Guilty your honor", before being led away to serve his time in Old Montana State Prison - that became forever etched in the public psyche for the infamous Jerry's Riot that took place on 16th April 1959.